vygr/ChrysaLisp/README.md

 ```

 This will copy the *xxx_old.zip* to *Darwin.zip/Linux.zip* unzip it and
-remakes.
+remake.
 So stepping back to the system as was when the last `make backup` was
 done.

 Clean with: